Social Skills Group

 cc: PHYSICIANS, EDUCATORS

-Dr. Joffe give a brief introduction about Selective Mutism, and she will focus on the area PREVENTION and in preparation for the start of a new academic year with developing a cooperative, team work approach with school, families, and other professionals involved in the treatment and management of Selective Mutism for children.
+Dr. Joffe will give a brief introduction about Selective Mutism, and she will focus on the area PREVENTION and in preparation for the start of a new academic year with developing a cooperative, team work approach with school, families, and other professionals involved in the treatment and management of Selective Mutism for children.